hbctraining/Intro-to-R-with-DGE/README.md

 |[Data visualization with ggplot2](lessons/09_Rdata_visualization.md) | |

 #### Differential Gene Expression (DGE) using RNA-seq data
-> From a count matrix to functional analysis on DGE genes

 | Lessons            | Duration |
 |:------------------------|:----------|
 |[Setting up and DGE overview](lessons/10_DGE_setup_and_overview.md) | |